 Asiatic Jasmine (Trachelospermum asiaticum)

 With its glossy leaves and dense growth habit, Asiatic jasmine can smother weeds.
-Thriving in both sun and shade, this vigorous, evergreen ground cover can survive dry periods once established.
+Thriving in both sun and shade, this vigorous evergreen ground cover survives dry periods once established.

-Compared to mondo grass and lily turf, Polomski says that Asiatic jasmine is the easiest to establish since it can cover more ground.
-He adds that, unlike the other two, which are sold as clumps, Asiatic jasmine “has long prostrate stems that often spill over the sides of the purchased flat or container.”
+Compared to mondo grass and lily turf, Asiatic jasmine is the easiest to establish since it covers more ground, Polomski says.
+Its long prostrate stems often root at nodes wherever they contact the soil.

 Hardiness Zones: 7-11